 A Memorandum Circular No. 6, signed by Executive Secretary Salvador Medialdea in 2016, reiterates the ban.

-De la Rosa added that the PNP was now closely monitoring several government employees known to visit casinos.
+The PNP chief added that they were now closely monitoring several government employees known to visit casinos.

 “Marami akong nakikita dito na nagsusugal na mga government official na barangay captain, congressman, mayors at councilor,” he said.